MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

   kubectl apply -f sample-workload.yaml
   ```

-  With the workload defintiion deployed it is now possible to test out fleet's intelligent placement capabilities.
+  With the workload definition deployed it is now possible to test out fleet's intelligent placement capabilities.

 ## Test workload placement policies